Tochukz/Amazon-Web-Services/AWS-Certified-Solutions-Architech-2019/README.md

 __To Login to an EC2 instance using SSH__
 If you go to the EC2 management console, you click the `Instances` link on the left navigation bar to see your list of instances.
 Check the box beside the instance you want to connect to and drop down the __Action__ selector, then select _Connect_ and then click on the __SSH client__ tab to find instruction on how to connect.

-The will be instructed to make your key not publicly viewable by running the command.
+You will be instructed to make your key not publicly viewable by running the command.
 ```
 $ chmod 400 my-key-file.pem
 ```